scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 ## Azure Database for MySQL

-Azure Database for MySQL is a fully managed MySQL database provided by Azure.
-You can create a MySQL database by selecting a database instance and storage according to your configurations.
-The IOPS is calculated based on the compute instance and storage you choose.

-You can choose Flexible or Single server deployment for Azure Database for MySQL, follow the [Azure official guide](https://docs.microsoft.com/en-us/azure/mysql/select-right-deployment-type) to learn more.
 In this section, you will create an Azure Database for MySQL.

 ### Steps
+You can choose Flexible or Single server deployment for Azure Database for MySQL, follow the [Azure official guide](https://docs.microsoft.com/en-us/azure/mysql/select-right-deployment-type) to learn more.
 For creating an Azure Database for MySQL,
 * For Single Server deployment, follow this [Azure official guide](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal).
 * For creating a flexible server deployment, follow this [Azure official guide](https://docs.microsoft.com/en-us/azure/mysql/flexible-server/quickstart-create-server-portal).